joao-pampanin/mle-challenge/README.md

 ## Usage
 > **_NOTE:_**  The steps below should be run inside the cloned repository folder "mle-challenge".
 See Installation.

+> Since the data files are not on GitHub, make sure to add the train and test files before running the Training pipeline.
+Because of the lack of data, the Training pipeline must be ran before the API.
 ### Training
 1. Run the following command:
     ```bash